mooahmad/prestaconcept.github.io/presta-sonata-navigation/index.md

 {% endraw %}
 {% endhighlight %}

+Now you just need to configure Sonata Admin to point to your new layout like this :

+{% highlight yaml %}
+sonata_admin:
+    templates:
+        layout:  ApplicationSonataAdminBundle::layout.html.twig
+{% endhighlight %}

 ### Try PrestaSonataAdminExtendedBundle

 Navigation is just one of our utils for SonataAdmin, maybe you should [try our Admin extended bundle](https://github.com/prestaconcept/PrestaSonataAdminExtendedBundle).